Israel strikes 'dozens' of Iranian targets in Syria

 Syrian media said it was the first time in years that Syrians had fired at Israeli forces in the Golan Heights.

-Late Tuesday, Syrian state media said Israel struck a military outpost near the capital of Damascus.
+Late Tuesday, Syrian state media said Israel struck a military outpost near Damascus.
 The Britain-based Syrian Observatory for Human Rights said the missiles targeted depots and rocket launchers that likely belonged to Iran's elite Revolutionary Guard, killing at least 15 people, eight of them Iranians.

 Last month, an attack on Syria's T4 air base in Homs province killed seven Iranian military personnel.
 On April 30, Israel was said to have struck government outposts in northern Syria, killing more than a dozen pro-government fighters, many of them Iranians.